How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • 22nd: An ultrasound can be done to confirm pregnancy.
 At this time, transparent discharge from the vagina, decreased appetite, vomiting, and lethargy are possible.

-• 23-24th: The size of the future fetus is almost 1 centimeter, the formation of the eyes, nose, ears, jaws, and liver begins.
+• 23-24th: The size of the future fetus is almost 1 centimeter, and the formation of the eyes, nose, ears, jaws, and liver begins.
 These days are considered ideal for ultrasound.

 • 25th: The embryos begin to grow limbs, the spine, and the foundations for future teeth are laid.
 Their size is 1.4 cm.